 The department assesses whether a country or zone is free from RABV.
 As part of this assessment, consideration of whether a country or zone is free from RABV in all species and not just RABV in domestic dogs.
 It should be noted that the country or zone freedom is for RABV only and does not include other lyssaviruses.
-Australia will also consider any WOAH selfdeclarations of RABV freedom as part of the assessment.
+Australia will also consider any WOAH self-declarations of RABV freedom as part of the assessment.
 The competent authority's import conditions, border controls, laboratory and surveillance systems for RABV would also be considered.

 Dogs and cats currently imported directly into Australia from approved countries, which Australia considers free from RABV, do not require additional risk management measures for rabies.
 Dogs and cats imported from group 1 and group 2 approved countries, must have resided solely in group 1 or 2 countries or Australia for 180 days immediately or since birth before export to Australia.
+For group 1 approved countries, the department has considered the equivalency provided by harmonisation of import conditions with Australia in the past.
+However, should this not continue to be the case, or where there is evidence of networks operating to fraudulently circumvent risk management measures, the recognition of equivalency may not be possible.